 Capsular Contracture:

 Capsular contracture occurs when abnormal scar tissue forms around an implant, causing the breasts to feel hard and look distorted.
-Although, it is a natural and normal process for a woman to form a capsule around her implants, in some women these capsules can abnormally thicken causing the contracture.
+Although it is a natural and normal process for a woman to form a capsule around her implants, in some women these capsules can abnormally thicken, causing the contracture.
 Dr. Holmes addresses this problem by removing the abnormal scar tissue and changing the implant pocket if needed.

 Implant Rupture:

 In women who have had saline implants, implant rupture is easier to detect, because the breast becomes visibly smaller as the body absorbs the leaking saline.
 On the other hand, silicone implant rupture is more difficult to detect, however, many women feel a change in the implant or breast that may clue them to a problem.
 MRI or Ultrasound may help diagnose silicone implant rupture.
 Regardless of the type of implant, once ruptured it is important to replace the implant.
-Each of the breast implants manufacturers will replace your implants at no cost, depending on the amount of time that has passed since your original surgery.
-Some may even help cover surgical costs to replace the implants.

 Changes in Breast Shape: